Transparent dark purple Insurte logo

 As noted above, the Schengen area allows for the free movement of people within its borders, but strict control is maintained at external borders (so, all other borders).
 These are often called entry points.

-These borders are essential for managing immigration, preventing illegal activities (such as trafficking or smuggling), and ensuring the security of all Schengen members and visitors.
+These borders are essential for managing immigration, preventing illegal activities (such as trafficking or smuggling), and ensuring the security of all Schengen area members, citizens, and visitors.

 Each Schengen country is responsible for managing its section of the external border, meaning that a traveler entering from outside the Schengen area will only go through border control at the point of entry, even if they plan to visit multiple countries within the zone.
 This process is designed to streamline entry while ensuring thorough checks for travelers arriving from non-Schengen areas.